calumgrant/logical/README.md

 is computed by scanning the unary relation `person`, and joining it with the binary relation `age`.
 To swap the order of this evaluation, you could write

 ```
-X has age X and X is a person
+X has age Y and X is a person
 ```

 This second rule is evaluated by scanning the binary relation `age`, and then filtering it on the unary relation `person`.